HanHach/obsidian-http-mcp/TROUBLESHOOTING.md

 These are **different protocols**.
 The MCP server acts as a **translator/proxy**:

-1. **Input**: MCP protocol requests from Claude Code (port 3000)
+1. **Input**: MCP protocol requests from your AI (port 3000)
 2. **Process**: Translates to Obsidian REST API calls
 3. **Output**: Contacts Obsidian at `127.0.0.1:27123`
 4. **Return**: Formats responses back to MCP protocol

-Claude Code cannot talk directly to Obsidian REST API - it needs the MCP server to translate between protocols.
+Your AI cannot talk directly to Obsidian REST API - it needs the MCP server to translate between protocols.

 ---